6859-sp21/final-project-sovereign-states-flags/README.md

 After reviewing user feedback, I focused on a couple of choice issues related to user concerns.
 Of primary focus were the "onboarding" experience and the ability to discover flag trends.
 Towards each of these points I developed the walkthrough feature and the insights feature, respecitvely.
 Other nice changes added since Assignment 4 were the ability to reverse country order in the flag similarity panel, allowing for exploration of "least similar" flags, and the ability to query for countries through a dropdown autosuggestion menu, which helped users explore even the flags of countries they were not previously familiar with.

-Regarding the development work done, I spent roughly 30-40 hours, with two aspects taking the most time: curating the data insights and implementing the walkthrough system.
+Regarding the development work done, I found two aspects took the most time: curating the data insights and implementing the walkthrough system.

 ### Walkthrough/Tutorial